In the 1930’s, John Dillinger’s gang launched a crime spree throughout the Midwest and the FBI’s famous “G-men” were on the case.

 Lester Gillis was born in Chicago in 1909 and spent much of his youth in local street gangs.
 He also went by the name George Nelson and his perpetually youthful appearance led to his nickname “Baby Face”.
 He met and married his wife, Helen, in 1928.

-While serving time for a bank robbery, he escaped in 1932 while being transferred to stand trial for another bank robbery.
+While serving time for a bank robbery, he escaped in 1932 while being transferred to stand trial for a different robbery.
 He made his way to California, where he met fellow bootlegger John Chase.
 The two men struck up a friendship, often introducing one another as half brothers.

 Nelson’s wife joined the men in California but the trio eventually returned to Chicago, where they joined the Dillinger gang.